-- Within the workers’ compensation system, there are certain avenues which can help you receive proper treatments and benefits that lawyers can assist you with.
+- Within the workers’ compensation system, there are certain avenues that can help you receive proper treatments and benefits that lawyers can assist you with.
 A lawyer can also assist you with enforcing your rights.

-- The workers’ compensation carrier and their employer have lawyers working for them advocating for them at every step—you should too.
+- The workers’ compensation carrier and their employer have lawyers working for them, advocating for them at every step—you should too.

 Let’s explore each of these reasons more in-depth below.